+Port Chester to eliminate potential discharges into the Byram River.
+Throughout the years IEC, Westchester County and the municipalities have been locating discharges to the Byram River.
+The majority of the discharges has been illegal connections to storm sewers or cross connections between sanitary and storm sewers.
+These discharges were then remediated by the municipalities.
 As part of this investigation, IEC has been sampling discharges into the Byram River and areas adjacent to those discharges.
-The IEC's most recent sampling was in September 2008 and laboratory results showed continued levels of bacterial contamination.
-IEC will continue to meet with and work with the other regulatory agencies in 2009.
-In addition, IEC is working with a grassroots citizen's organization in addressing Byram River watershed issues.
+The IEC's most recent sampling was in February 2009 and it showed continued levels of bacterial contamination (see map on the following page).
+IEC will continue to meet and work with the other regulatory agencies in 2010.
+In addition, IEC is also working with a grassroots citizen's organization in addressing Byram River watershed issues.
+Also, IEC will begin working with Columbia University to perform water quality monitoring and modeling along the Byram River through funding from the American Recovery and Reinvestment Act (ARRA).